How to Put 0 in Excel in Front of Numbers (5 Handy Methods)

 Things to Remember

-• Using an Apostrophe at the front will convert the number to Text format and you have to 0 in front manually.
+• Using an Apostrophe at the front will convert the number to Text format and you have to add zeroes in front manually.

-• Custom Formatting is the most useful option to add zero and make numbers of the same digits.
+• A Custom Format is the most useful option to add zeroes and make numbers of the same digits.

-• Formatting numbers to Text will allow you to add 0 in front but it will hamper doing calculations.
+• Formatting numbers to Text will allow you to add zeroes in front but hampers calculations.

-• REPT function will add the specified amount of zeros no matter the number of digits.
-So, to make the number of the same digits, you have to use the REPT and IF functions together.
+• The REPT function will add the specified number of zeroes no matter the number of digits.
+Use the REPT, LEN, and IF functions together for better results.

-• CONCAT function will also add the given amount of zeros no matter what the number of digits.
-So it will make the numbers of the same digit.
+• The CONCAT function will also add the given amount of zeroes no matter the number of digits.

-• RIGHT & BASE function will be useful to make the numbers of the same digit.
+• The RIGHT and BASE functions make the numbers have the same number of digits.

-• And finally, Power Query will help to extract data and format them from external sources.
+• Power Query will help to extract data and format them from external sources.

 Related Articles